Emma of Waldeck and Pyrmont: Queen Mother

 On 31 August 1898 her daughter, Queen Wilhelmina, reached legal majority and Queen Emma thereby retired from regency on Wilhelmina's inauguration on 6 September.
-In her farewell speech as regent, she expressed her wish that The Netherlands should continue to be great in the way small nations could show greatness.
+In her farewell speech as Regent, she expressed her wish that the Netherlands should continue to be great in the way small nations could show greatness.

-Emma continued to live with her daughter until Wilhelmina's marriage to Henry of Mecklenburg in 1901, after which she moved to her own residence Lange Voorhout in The Hague.
+Emma continued to live with her daughter until Wilhelmina's marriage to Henry of Mecklenburg in 1901, after which she moved to her own residence Lange Voorhout Palace in The Hague.
 When her granddaughter Juliana was born in 1909, it was declared that in case Juliana succeeded to the throne as a minor, her grandmother Emma should be regent rather than her father.

-As queen mother Emma continued to attend to public royal representational duties, supporting her daughter and son-in-law, and was a well known figure in her black widow lace.
+As Queen Mother, Emma continued to attend to public royal representational duties, supporting her daughter and son-in-law, and was a well known figure in her black widow’s lace.
 She was called "queen of charity" and especially engaged in improvement of the conditions for those suffering from tuberculosis.

 She retired from public life when her granddaughter Juliana was declared adult and started to participate in public duties in 1927.

-The queen mother died in The Hague on 20 March 1934, of complications from bronchitis at the age of 75, and was buried in Delft.
+The Queen Mother died in The Hague on 20 March 1934, of complications from bronchitis at the age of 75, and was buried in the Nieuwe Kerk in Delft.